Alcohol Abuse Treatment

 Clearly, the outset of alcohol abuse treatment necessitates abstinence from alcohol.
 What might not be common knowledge, however, is that those who have been drinking heavily for a prolonged period of time can enter into a dangerous period of acute alcohol withdrawal soon after their last drink.
 The timeframe during which the alcohol-dependent person may experience serious acute alcohol withdrawal symptoms will vary but, on average, it can start a few hours after the last drink and can then last for 5 days to a week.

 Medically managed detoxification can be administered during this timeframe to usher a patient through this withdrawal period as safely and comfortably as possible.
 A person experiencing acute alcohol withdrawal might manifest a condition known as delirium tremens (DTs) that, if left unsupervised, can progress to life threatening seizures.
 A rehab center for alcohol abuse will provide professional monitoring and typically will administer a benzodiazepine or other sedative medication (Valium, Ativan, Librium, etc.) in an attempt to prevent this from occurring.
 Additional medications, including anticonvulsants can be added, as necessary.
+A detox program on its own can cost between $600 and $1,000 per day depending on the length of the detox period.

 The goals of medical management of alcohol withdrawal are twofold: 1) to keep the patient safe and clinically stable and 2) to encourage continued treatment of the patient's alcohol abuse disorder that might otherwise abruptly end at the first sign of acute withdrawal symptoms.
 Medical management of a withdrawal period can begin on an outpatient basis, but tends to be much safer under the round-the-clock monitoring that an inpatient or residential alcohol treatment center can provide.
 Should alcohol withdrawal symptoms escalate to a degree that hospitalization is required, an inpatient setting would facilitate this type of transfer of care.